Spring Festivals, Flowers & Family Fun Last Updated: March 2023

-Delight in springtime and 650,000 blooming daffodils at the Meriden Daffodil Festival in Hubbard Park in Meriden during the Festival Weekend on April 30-May 1.
-It's a festival of fun for the entire family, with arts and crafts, live music, fireworks, carnival rides, a parade, a food tent featuring many tasty offerings and more!
-And at the Daffodil Festival boutique, find a special souvenir of your fun-filled day.
+Delight in springtime and 600,000 blooming daffodils at the Daffodils Festival in Meriden's Hubbard Park during the festival weekend on April 29-30.
+It's a festival of fun for the entire family, with arts and crafts, live music, fireworks, carnival rides, a parade, a food tent, and more.

 Farmington's Hill-Stead Museum hosts the annual May Market, May 5-7, featuring premium exhibitors, rare and unusual plants, and demonstrations.

 Cheer for spring at the Dogwood Festival at Fairfield's Greenfield Hill, May 13-14, a community celebration of food, flowers, and fun.

 The Killingly Spring Fest on May 13 has Davis Park blooming with activities, along with a 5K Road Race.